Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 Duration: 3-4 hours

-A rapid-acting insulin is typically taken just before or immediately after meals to control post-meal blood sugar spikes.
+As per Mayo Clinic, a rapid-acting insulin is typically taken just before or immediately after meals to control post-meal blood sugar spikes.
 It’s often combined with other types of insulin to mimic the body’s natural insulin response.
 Examples include:

 • Insulin Lispro (Humalog)